BBC: What's been 'occurring' in Wales for 100 years

 Welsh devolution - May 1999

-"Good morning, and it is a very good morning in Wales" is what the then Welsh secretary Ron Davies said when Wales voted to have its own government in what was described as "one of the most important days in the history of our country".
+"Good morning, and it is a very good morning in Wales" is what the then Welsh secretary Ron Davies said when Wales voted to have its own government, in what was described as "one of the most important days in the history of our country".

 Alun Michael led the first minority Labour administration when the assembly met for the first time in Cardiff Bay in 1999, weeks before The Queen and Prince of Wales officially opened the new administration.